LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Loads all entries from the `lia_data` table into `lia.data.stored`.
-If the table is empty but legacy files exist, `lia.data.convertToDatabase` is automatically executed.
+Loads all entries from every `lia_data_<key>` table into `lia.data.stored`.
+If no tables exist but legacy files are found, `lia.data.convertToDatabase` is automatically executed.

 **Parameters**